akamud/Xamarin.Forms.TestingLibrary/README.md

         var screen = _renderer.Render<Example1Page>();
         screen.ProvideBingingContext(viewModel);

-        // It doesn't matter *HOW* we did it, what matters is that my user
+        // It doesn't matter *HOW* we did it, what matters is that the user
         // will see the correct message when logged in.
         Assert.AreEqual("Welcome back, Marvin!", screen.GetByType<StackLayout>().GetTextContent());
     }